 The network is a crucial factor in determining the page load time.
 Mobiles have access to 3G or 4G depending on the location, which will affect the page load time as Wi-Fi has better speed.
 However, the quality of the ISP services and the local network used will impact the quality of the internet connection.

-However, page speed can be improved using some tactics which are described below:
+However, website speed can be improved using some tactics which are described below:

-- Content distribution network: Copies of your site stored at multiple locations will enable faster data travel and reliable access to your website.
+Copies of your site stored at multiple locations using CDN will enable faster data travel and reliable access to your website.
+I recommend these CDNs if you are using a WordPress website.

-However, hiring the right professional to build a website can have a significant impact on your website.
-Such factors or metrics are linked with digital marketing strategies to rank your site can improve your business.
+Also, hiring the right professional to build a website can have a significant impact on your website.
+Such factors or metrics are linked with digital marketing strategies to rank your site and can improve your business.